AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-planning.md

 {style="table-layout:auto"}

-## Step 8: Migrate projects and components
+## Step 9: Migrate projects and components

-The Component migration area in Adobe Analytics allows you to migrate projects and components from Adobe Analytics to Customer Journey Analytics.
+The Component migration area in Adobe Analytics allows you to migrate projects and their associated components from Adobe Analytics to Customer Journey Analytics.

+The migration process includes:

+* Re-creating Adobe Analytics projects in Customer Journey Analytics.

+* Mapping dimensions and metrics from Adobe Analytics report suites to dimensions and metrics in Customer Journey Analytics data views.

-For more information, see [Prepare to migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration).
+Before you begin the migration, first [Prepare to migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/component-migration/prepare-component-migration.html).

+After you make all of the needed preparations, you can [Migrate components and projects from Adobe Analytics to Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/component-migration/component-migration.html).

-## Step 9: Get started with Customer Journey Analytics
+## Step 10: Get started with Customer Journey Analytics

 Before you begin using Customer Journey Analytics, complete the steps outlined in [Customer Journey Analytics Getting Started](/help/getting-started/cja-getting-started.md).